Request a Demo

 Modern architecture but designed for generic CRM workloads.
 Municipal-specific services are custom layers on top.

-Named-user licensing with no hidden transaction fees, API call charges, or per-case surcharges.
-Published pricing.
+One-time source code licence with transparent pricing.
+No hidden transaction fees, API call charges, or per-case surcharges.
+Optional managed hosting billed separately.

-12–16 weeks for mid-size municipalities.
-Pre-configured municipal workflows reduce requirements gathering and customization time.
+Under 12 weeks for mid-size municipalities.
+Pre-configured municipal workflows, case types, and dashboards reduce requirements gathering and customization time.

 6–12 months typical.
 Extensive customization required to adapt private-sector CRM to municipal operations.